zinzy/My-Digital-Garden/_notes/Colophon.md

 - Frontmatter Boolean for Implied Reader, TBC and others
 - Tooltips for external/internal links
 - ~~[Automatically add tag and category pages ](https://github.com/sverrirs/jekyll-paginate-v2)~~ (opted for densely-linked materials)
+- Letting posts and working notes use the same tags

 ### Changelog
 - 2022-11-19: